Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving

 \subsubsection{iCurb}

-This baseline (RAL 2021) \cite{zhxu2021icurb} is the first work that solves the iterative graph generation from the perspective of imitation learning. \textit{iCurb} has a DAgger-based training strategy, which greatly enhances the final results.
-This work focuses on road curb detection, which is a subclass of the road boundary, thus it can be directly applied to our task.
+This baseline (RAL2021) \cite{zhxu2021icurb} is the first work that solves the iterative graph generation from the perspective of imitation learning. \textit{iCurb} has a DAgger-based \cite{ross2011reduction} training strategy, which greatly enhances the performance.
+This work focuses on road-curb detection, which is a subclass of road boundary, thus it can be directly applied to our task.

-Except \textit{RoadTracer}, the codes of all the graph-based baselines are not publicly available.
+Except \textit{RoadTracer}, the code of all the graph-based baselines are not publicly available.
 So we implement them by ourselves.